 In an interview with Money Desktop, TD Bank explained how they use journey mapping to improve the customer experience.
 “The customer journey maps blend the analytical and emotional aspects of a customer’s thought process into a comprehensive strategic roadmap for product design and execution.
 The best ways to achieve legendary results are to (a) observe the customer in as natural and unguided setting as possible, (b) blend this anthropological research data with analytics from past behavior tracking, and (c) build a linear process map substantiated by order of importance that traverses the customer path from interest to purchase to feedback.
 The last bit of ‘feedback’ is most commonly missed out in similar exercises across industries.”

-There may not be any topic The Financial Brand has covered in 2016 as much as the need for an improved digital account opening process in banking.
-In a series of articles already this year, we emphasize the importance of enabling the consumer to complete the entire account opening process with a mobile device.
+There may not be any topic The Financial Brand has covered in 2016 as much as the need for an improved digital account opening process in banking — enabling the consumer to complete the entire account opening process with a mobile device.
 Bottom line, it is illogical for a potential new customer who has done their entire search using a digital device to be required to enter a branch office to complete a purchase.

 3. Making Big Data Actionable